Nafpaktos: Medieval and early modern history

 After 1449, the town was an isolated Venetian exclave in Ottoman territory, as the Ottomans completed their conquest of the rest of Epirus and Aetolia-Acarnania.
 The town was important to Venice, as it secured their trade through the Corinthian Gulf, and the Republic took care to erect strong fortifications to secure its possession.
 In the end, the fortress fell to the Ottomans in 1499, during the Second Ottoman–Venetian War.

 Under the Ottomans, Naupactus was known as Aynabahtı, İnebahtı and was the seat of an Ottoman province.
-In 1521 (Hijri 927) the town of "İnebahtı" had 53 Roma households, 509 Christian households and 84 Jewish households.
+In 1521 (Hijri 927) the town had 509 Christian, 84 Jewish, and 28 Roma households.
 The mouth of the Gulf of Lepanto was the scene of the great sea battle in which the naval power of the Ottoman Empire was nearly completely destroyed by the united Spanish, Papal, and Venetian forces (Battle of Lepanto, October 7, 1571).
 In 1687 it was recaptured by the Venetians, but was again restored to the Ottomans in 1699, by the Treaty of Karlowitz.
-Among those who fought in the Battle of Lepanto was Miguel de Cervantes, the most famous Spanish writer; there is a statue in his honour.
+Among those who fought in the Battle of Lepanto was Miguel de Cervantes, the most famous Spanish writer; there is a statue located at the port, in his honour.